ocaml-sf/learn-ocaml-corpus/exercises/spectre/descr.md

   steps can be taken in succession.

-* Finally, if at some point the stack consists of a single subtree `t` at depth 0, then the parser terminates and returns `t` as its final result.
+* Finally, if at some point the stack consists of a single subtree `t` at depth 0 and the read head has reached the end of input, then the parser terminates and returns `t` as its final result.

 The main difficulty in the implementation of a bottom-up parser is again to choose between shifting, reducing, and declaring that the input is ill-formed.